 How Much Does Youth Hockey Cost in Nebraska?

-Nebraska hockey is concentrated in Omaha and Lincoln, where the UNO Mavericks have helped grow youth participation significantly over the past decade.
-House hockey remains affordable thanks to municipal rink partnerships, but the state's geographic isolation means competitive teams travel heavily for quality matchups.
+Nebraska hockey is concentrated in Omaha and Lincoln, where the UNO Mavericks have helped grow youth participation over the past decade.
+House hockey remains affordable thanks to municipal rink partnerships, but the state's distance from major hockey markets means competitive teams travel heavily.

 Season Cost by Level